bubroz/clipscribe/README.md

 ClipScribe is a video intelligence tool that leverages Google's Gemini to provide video analysis.
 It supports **1800+ video platforms** through yt-dlp integration and serves as a video intelligence collector for research workflows.

-## 🚀 TIMELINE INTELLIGENCE V2.0 - MAJOR BREAKTHROUGH
+## 🚀 TIMELINE INTELLIGENCE V2.0 - RE-ENABLED & DEBUGGING

-**v2.18.11 - Timeline Intelligence v2.0 Phase 5: Integration Complete + Performance Breakthrough**
+**v2.18.14 - Timeline v2.0 Re-enabled with Model Fixes**

-We've achieved a major breakthrough with Timeline Intelligence v2.0 and a **99.2% performance improvement** - transforming multi-video processing from 42+ minutes to 46 seconds through optimal AI batching and Timeline v2.0 optimization.
+Timeline Intelligence v2.0 has been re-enabled and all model mismatches fixed.
+The system now falls back gracefully without 42-minute hangs.
+However, Timeline v2.0 is currently extracting 0 temporal events and needs debugging.

 ### ✅ Timeline Intelligence v2.0 Foundation COMPLETE
 - **157KB of Timeline v2.0 code** - Complete foundation with 4 core components